apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>customSchema</code></td>
     <td>
      The custom schema to use for reading data from JDBC connectors.
-For example, "id DECIMAL(38, 0), name STRING").
+For example, <code>"id DECIMAL(38, 0), name STRING"</code>.
+You can also specify partial fields, and the others use the default type mapping.
+For example, <code>"id DECIMAL(38, 0)"</code>.
 The column names should be identical to the corresponding column names of JDBC table.
 Users can specify the corresponding data types of Spark SQL instead of using the defaults.
 This option applies only to reading.
     </td>
   </tr>
 </table>